ever-been/everDoc/src/book/markdown/services.md

 Responsibilities of a Host Runtime include

-* Task environment setup (working directory, environment properties, command line etc.)
+* Task environment setup (working directory, environment properties, command line etc.).
-* Downloading packages from the Software Repository (on a task's behalf)
+* Downloading packages from the Software Repository (on a task's behalf).
-* Running and managing a task (spawning a process, changing task's state, exit code, etc.)
+* Running and managing a task (spawning a process, changing task's state, exit code, etc.).
-* Mediating data transfer between tasks and the rest of the framework (logs, results, etc.)
+* Mediating data transfer between tasks and the rest of the framework (logs, results, etc.).
-* Cleanup after tasks
+* Cleanup after tasks.
-* Monitoring the host it runs on
+* Monitoring the host it runs on.

 Each Host Runtime manages only its own tasks -- it remains oblivious to the rest.